-Neck is a complex structure consist of multiple Vertebrae, ligaments holding bones together and muscles to accommodate movement.
-Modern lifestyle is causing shoulders to slouch resulting into stiff neck, shoulders and headaches as a common problem.
-Longer periods of screen time e.g. phone and laptop use, can also cause a lot of strain in the neck, shoulder and surrounding muscles.
-There may also be other causes like whiplash, bad posture, Arthritis or simply stress causing you discomfort.
-However, the most common reason for headaches is associated with your neck and shoulder.
-Pain that starts at the base of skull and radiates to the front of the skull along with pressure behind eyes and sometimes jaw stiffness are common symptoms of cervicogenic headaches.
+The neck is a complex structure consisting of multiple vertebrae, ligaments holding bones together and muscles to accommodate movement.
+Modern lifestyle is causing shoulders to slouch resulting in stiff neck, shoulders and headaches which is a common problem.
+Longer periods of screen time e.g., phone and laptop use, can also cause a lot of strain in the neck, shoulders, and surrounding muscles.
+There may also be other causes like whiplash, bad posture, arthritis or simply stress causing you discomfort.
+However, the most common reason for headaches is associated with your neck and shoulders.
+Pain that starts at the base of skull and radiates to the front of the skull, along with pressure behind the eyes and sometimes jaw stiffness are common symptoms of cervicogenic headaches.

 WHAT CAUSES THESE HEADACHES?

-Cervicogenic headache typically occurs due to activities placing excessive stress on the upper joints of the neck.
-This may occur traumatically due to a specific incident (eg. whiplash or heavy lifting) or more commonly, due to repetitive or prolonged activities such as prolonged slouching, poor posture, lifting or carrying (especially in poor posture), excessive bending or twisting of the neck, working at a computer or activities using the arms in front of the body (eg. housework).
+Cervicogenic headaches typically occur due to activities placing excessive stress on the upper joints of the neck.
+This may occur traumatically due to a specific incident (e.g., whiplash or heavy lifting) or more commonly, due to repetitive or prolonged activities such as prolonged slouching, poor posture, lifting or carrying (especially in poor posture), excessive bending or twisting of the neck, working at a computer or activities using the arms in front of the body (e.g., housework).